NT7S/Yamhill/YamhillArchitecture.md

 ### Front Panel
 A front panel PCB will hold most of the user interface and brains of Project Yamhill.
 This PCB will be populated with:
-- Arduino-compatible microcontroller
+- Raspberry Pi Pico microcontroller
-- Color LCD display module
+- Color LCD display module with touchscreen
 - Large tuning encoder
-- Two smaller encoders (for multifunction, possible AF gain)
+- Smaller encoders (for multifunction usage)
 - AF gain pot if not encoder controlled
 - A plethora of microswitch pushbuttons
 - A handful of status LEDs
+- ADC channels for measuring things like PSU voltage, SWR, etc.
-- Two 3.5 mm TRS jacks
+- Two 3.5 mm TRS jacks (Morse paddle and headphones)
 - Microphone jack (RJ-45?)
 - AF Power Amplifier
 - Microphone Amplifier
 - Speaker (not sure if front-firing or chassis-mounted)
+- Transmit, mute, and extra GPIO pins available on pin headers for project use
+- Audio and microphone signals routed to Pico ADC pins for future DSP usage
+- Pico DAC pin routed to AF power amp for sidetone use and future DSP usage

-The front panel PCB will have a USB connection for programming the microcontroller, as well as at least two UARTs available for rig control, debugging purposes, etc., signal routeable to the back panel USB connector.
+The front panel PCB will have a USB connection for programming the microcontroller, as well as at least one UART available for rig control, debugging purposes, etc.

 ## Block Modules
 Block modules are self-contained PCBs that will perform the functions of a block on the block diagram of a radio.
 Most components will be SMT, and those modules sold by Etherkit will have the SMT components installed by the manufacturer.
 Through-hole components such as toroidal inductors and board connectors will be installed by the end user.